Roundups

 Ingredients

-Whether you opt for whey, soy, isolate, or plant based protein, here are a few key ingredients your lactation supplement should have:
+Whether you opt for whey, soy, isolate, or plant-based protein powder, here are a few key ingredients your lactation supplement should have:

 • Natural ingredients: the more foods you can pronounce and describe, the better!
 Choosing a lactation protein powder with whole foods means you're avoiding artificial ingredients, and that's always a good thing.